The Hygiene Hypothesis

 Poisonous nightshades, for example, including potatoes and tomatoes, were farmed to be bigger and sweeter, with less of the lethal chemicals solanine and tomatine.
 Many common foods we eat today carry small amounts of toxins and poisons that we have adapted to eat, and in some cases, thrive on.

-In this article, I want to bring our attention to the overwhelming number of food toxins and poisons that are simply impossible to avoid.
-Many of today’s superfoods are loaded with toxins that, interestingly, have beneficial properties as well.
+In this article, I will discuss the overwhelming number of food toxins and poisons that are simply impossible to avoid.
+Many of today’s superfoods are loaded with toxins that, interestingly, have beneficial properties.

 The Benefits of Phytates

-Phytates or phytic acids are implicated in many food intolerances to wheat, nuts and grains.
-Phytates are anti-nutrients that help to block bacterial enzymes from gobbling up the grain while the grain or seed lies dormant, awaiting germination in the spring.
-The concerns around phytates are that they block the absorption of minerals like iron, calcium and phosphorus and zinc.
+Phytates or phytic acids are implicated in many food intolerances to wheat, nuts, and grains.
+Phytates are anti-nutrients that help to block bacterial enzymes from gobbling up the grain while the seed lies dormant, awaiting germination in the spring.
+The concerns around phytates are that they block the absorption of minerals like iron, calcium, phosphorus, and zinc.

-One study compared a high-phytate diet (which included grains) with a low-phytate diet.
-After 8 weeks, the high-phytate group saw a 41% increase in the bio-availability of iron in their blood, suggesting that the body may be adapted to digesting foods containing more phytates rather than less.
-(3) While some say a high-phytic acid diet is linked to osteoporosis, there are studies that show that a high-phytate diet will increase bone density.
+One study compared a high-phytate diet (including grains) with a low-phytate diet.
+After eight weeks, the high-phytate group saw a 41% increase in bioavailability of iron in their blood.
+This suggests the body may have adapted to foods containing more phytates.3 While some say a high-phytic acid diet is linked to osteoporosis, there are studies that show that a high-phytate diet will increase bone density.

-While public opinion mounts against foods that contain phytic acids, numerous studies list profound benefits of a well-rounded diet that includes phytic acid-rich foods, showing that they may help:
+While public opinion mounts against foods that contain phytic acids, numerous studies list profound benefits of a well-rounded diet that includes phytic acid-rich foods.